Episode Content Structures that Listeners Loved ♥️

 Additionally, with multiple panelists referencing the show on their own platforms, SEO will increase. ⬆️⬆️⬆️

 There’s an old adage that if you want to go fast, go alone, but if you want to go far, go with a group.
-That rings true for this format– it may take some time to find and schedule the panelists, but the potential for growth is high.
+That rings true for this format– it may be time consuming to find and schedule the panelists, but the potential for growth is high.

 Each format, each structure has its pros and cons.

-Decisions about picking the right option should include considerations about what kind of host is available, access to guests, audio recording capabilities, content, script vs no script, and start date. 🔣
+When trying to choose the most popular podcast format that works for you, think about what kind of host is available, access to guests, audio recording capabilities, content, script vs no script, and start date. 🔣

 Keep in mind, many podcasts include two or more of these formats.

 Sometimes the blend is within episodes- an episode may have a monologue intro and then an interview section.
 Other times the blend is across episodes- most episodes will be non-fiction storytelling, but some episodes will be non-narrative interviews.